 India Global Week 2020: This is an India that is reforming, performing and transforming says PM Modi

-New Delhi, July 09: This is an India that is reforming, performing and transforming, Prime Minster Narendra Modi said during his address at the India Global Week 2020.
+New Delhi, July 09: This is an India that is reforming, performing and transforming, Prime Minister Narendra Modi said during his address at the India Global Week 2020.

 Delivering a virtual address at the event attended by 5,000 participants across 30 countries, PM Modi said that in these times, it is natural to ask about the revival.
 It is equally natural to link India with the global revival.